Getting Started: Creating An Asthma Friendly Child Care Centre in Seven Simple Steps

 It is important to encourage all children to participate in physical activity and play including those with asthma.
 All children should participate in moderate to vigorous physical activity every day to achieve health benefits.

 Step 6.
-Provide opportunities for asthma education (e.g., for staff, parents/guardians, volunteers).
+Provide opportunities for asthma education (For example, for staff, parents/guardians, volunteers).

 Providing asthma education for staff enables them to: